stephskardal/rails_admin_import/README.md

         def after_import_save(row, map)
           # Your custom special sauce
         end

+You could for example set an attribute on a Devise User model to skip checking for a password when importing a new model.

+You could also download a file based on a URL from the import file and set a Paperclip file attribute on the model.

 * "import" action must be added inside config.actions block in main application RailsAdmin configuration: config/initializers/rails_admin.rb.